Arnyfavy/alx-system_engineering-devops/0x00-shell_basics/README.md

-to display the current file path
+to list the content of current directory